gromnitsky/gerald-of-wales__the-conquest-of-ireland/web/main.md

 [^133]: Henry received the envoys from the Holy Land at Reading, and made his reply at a solemn assembly of the lords spiritual and temporal at Clerkenwell, on the 18th of March, 1185.

 [^134]: Giraldus calls it "castrum Rad."
-Ch‰teauroux is now the chief town of the department of the Indre; it took its name from Raoul or Ralph de DŽols, its founder, in the tenth century.
+Châteauroux is now the chief town of the department of the Indre; it took its name from Raoul or Ralph de Déols, its founder, in the tenth century.
 Issoudun, another fortress in the neighbourhood, fell into the hands of Philip at the same time.

 [^135]: Psalm cii. v.
 10.